by E. L. Chen | :: Jump to Buy Links ::

 Praise for E. L. Chen

-“I enjoyed reading The Good Brother and highly recommend it to anyone who likes horror, YA novels with paranormal themes, or who wants a something new in a ghost story.”
+“I enjoyed reading The Good Brother and highly recommend it to anyone who likes horror, YA novels with paranormal themes, or who wants something new in a ghost story.”

 —Lesley Donaldson, author of The Queen’s Viper